 Content marketing is the new buzz that marketers and businesses are flocking to address the dramatic changes that have taken place in how to promote a product or service on the Internet.

 The idea is simple: Consistently create, publish and broadcast content that your prospects will find engaging and valuable That’s easy, right?

-With so much noise about this transformation underway and how to address it, I share these insights from the Content Marketing Conference which I recently attended in Berkeley.
+With so much noise about this transformation underway and how to address it, I share these insights from the Content Marketing Conference which I recently attended.